-The normal period of registration for the MSc award is one year's taught programme for full time students (plus up to one year for the dissertation) or two years' taught programme for part time students (plus up to one year for the dissertation).
-The maximum period of registration for this programme is 5 years.
+The normal period of registration for the MSc award is one year's taught programme for full time students or two years' taught programme for part time students.
+The maximum period of registration for full time students is 3 years.
+The maximum period of study for part time students is 5 years.